Proton vpn free edge: Quick summary guide

 What’s the difference between Secure Core and standard VPN on Proton?

 Secure Core routes traffic through privacy-focused servers before exiting to the internet, adding an extra privacy layer.
 It’s typically a paid feature.
 Free users won’t have access to Secure Core.
+Microsoft vpn edge: a practical guide to Windows VPN setup, Edge integration, and privacy tips for secure browsing 2026

 How do I switch from Free to a paid Proton VPN plan?